 - 36% use image content during the decision process.

-Share loss to Bookings.com, owned by Priceline (NASDAQ: PCLN), was of concern to investors.
-In its 3Q13 earnings report, US bookings increased by 13% ahead of the consensus and the 7% in 2Q13; International was in line with expectations.
-Revenue was $1.402 billion versus consensus of $1.376billion for an increase of 16.9% y/y.
+Share loss to Booking.com, owned by Priceline (NASDAQ: PCLN), was of concern to investors.
+In its 3Q ’13 earnings report, U.S. bookings increased by 13% ahead of the consensus and the 7% in 2Q ’13; international was in line with expectations.
+Revenue was $1.402 billion versus consensus of $1.376 billion for an increase of 16.9% year-over-year.
 EBITDA was ahead of expectations at $335 million and beat the $324 million expectation.
-The air business and stabilization of its HotWire business drove the earnings beat.
+The air business and stabilization of its Hotwire business drove the earnings beat.

-Hotel Trends Positive in October according to Recent FBR Report
+Hotel Trends Positive in October According to Recent FBR Report

 It did gain share from 4.8% to 7.1% in online travel hotel bookings.
 However, the share gains did not come at the expense of Expedia’s brands with share for all other brands declining to 41.4% from 46.5%.
-In addition, pricing trends showed signs of accelerating growth in October with average room rates up 4.4% versus 3.5% during 3Q13.
+In addition, pricing trends showed signs of accelerating growth in October with average room rates up 4.4% versus 3.5% during 3Q ’13.

-The stock currently trades at 16.7x FY14 consensus earnings and at 11.6x TTM EV/EBITDA.
-This compares to Priceline.com at 22.7x FY14 earnings and a TTM EV/EBITDA of 22.5x.
-Also, Orbitz Worldwide (NYSE: OWW) trades 21.6x FY14 earnings and 8.7x TTM EV/EBITDA.
+The stock currently trades at 16.7x FY ’14 consensus earnings and at 11.6x TTM EV/EBITDA.
+This compares to Priceline.com at 22.7x FY ’14 earnings and a TTM EV/EBITDA of 22.5x.
+Also, Orbitz Worldwide (NYSE: OWW) trades 21.6x FY ’14 earnings and 8.7x TTM EV/EBITDA.